Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 • Soak: Cut the fingerling potatoes in half vertically, and then cut in half again.
 Soak in a bowl of cold water for about 15 minutes to remove the starch.

-• Drain: Drain the potatoes and pat dry with a paper towel.
+• Dry: Drain the potatoes and pat dry with a paper towel.
 It’s important the fries are as dry as possible.

-• Rest: Remove them to a paper towel-lined pan and allow them to rest for at least 10 minutes.
+• Drain: Remove them to a paper towel-lined pan and allow them to rest for at least 10 minutes.
 Continue cooking all of the potatoes this way.

-• Serve: Remove them to a paper towel-lined pan and season with salt.
+• Season: Remove them to a paper towel-lined pan and season with salt.
 Serve with mayonnaise or your dip of choice.

 Nutrition